 Delhi has always been a solace for art lovers, the beatific architecture of NGMA will not only take you away in a world that is far different from the hustle bustle of Delhi Street.
 This place is a delight for art lovers.
 While exploring the nook and corner of NGMA, praising the artwork of other artists, buy some postcards and memoirs from the museum shop.
 These keepsakes will keep your memory alive and fresh.

 10. Tomb of Safdarjung

-This magnificent Mughal structure reminds the glory and splendor that Mughal dynasty once enjoyed.
-Built with red sandstone and marble, the structure is laid in charbagh style.
+This magnificent Mughal structure reminds the glory and splendour that the Mughal dynasty once enjoyed.
+Built with red sandstone and marble, the structure is laid in char bagh style.
 The central building is surrounded by a lush green garden.
 Embraced with serenity and poise spending some time at this monument could connect you with the reality of time!!